brettz9/eslint-config-ash-nazg/README.md

 - `prefer-exponentiation` - Now present in eslint core
 - `prefer-string-slice` - Added to Sauron but can be cumbersome to change for old projects
+- `prefer-replace-all` - Good but not available yet in Node (even 14)
 - `regex-shorthand` - With current behavior of sorting character class content, is too oppressive; see [Unicorn issue #453](https://github.com/sindresorhus/eslint-plugin-unicorn/issues/453) and [regexp-tree issue #199](https://github.com/DmitrySoshnikov/regexp-tree/issues/199).